Prepare and load your own data

 name

-The display name of the variable, which will show up in the site’s exploration tools.
+The display name of the variable, which will show up throughout the UI.
 If not specified, the column name is used as the display name.

 The name should be concise and precise; that is, the shortest possible name that allow humans to uniquely identify a given variable.
 The name is used to generate NL embeddings.